polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 # Mesquite & WAFs

-This page contains all my mesquite knowledge, findings & tips.
+This page contains all my Mesquite knowledge, findings & tips.
 For a complete guide on easy apps, see [Illusion](/Illusion-Guide.md).

 ## Definitions

-- WAFs - web application frameworks.
+- WAFs - Web application frameworks.
 Web apps with additional features
-- Mesquite - a private amazon "Service" that launches/manages wafs, using webkit.
+- Mesquite - A private Amazon "service" that launches/manages WAFs using WebKit.
-- Mesquito - the e-book store waf exploit that allows you to modify store contents unjailbroken.
+- Mesquito - The e-book store WAF exploit that allows you to modify store contents unjailbroken.
-- Pillow - mesquite's "Glue" that seemingly handles dialogs and has elevated permissions through nativebridge.
+- Pillow - Mesquite's "glue" that seemingly handles dialogs and has elevated permissions through NativeBridge.

-Those are the main ones - mesquito and mesquite are not the same.
-Mesquito is a pun on mesquite.
+Those are the main ones - Mesquito and Mesquite are not the same.
+Mesquito is a pun on Mesquite.

-## Registering An App
+## Registering an app

-To make a functional app you need a waf, you need to copy it to `var/local/mesquite` and register it to appreg.db (`var/local/appreg.db`) to make it launchable with `lipc`.
-See waf structure below, to register an app to appreg you can use the following sh replacing variables;
+To make a functional app you need a WAF.
+You need to copy it to `var/local/mesquite` and register it to Appreg.db (`var/local/appreg.db`) to make it launchable with `lipc`.
+See WAF structure below.
+To register an app to Appreg you can use the following sh replacing variables;

 ```sh
 APP_ID="com.example.namespace"